MadhurAggarwal/RestApi-SpringBoot-Postgre/README.md

 # About
 This is an Assignment for LiveEasy Logistics.

-I've used Spring-Boot and Maven to create RestApi
-The App connects to the Postgresql Database.
+I've used Spring-Boot and Maven to create Rest APIs which connect to a Postgresql Database.

 # To Run
 Clone the Repository